 There is a whole world of places to get cat names from.
 How do you narrow it down and find the perfect name for your kitty?
 One way is to look for what a name means.

 Greek mythology comes from the ancient nation of Greece, known as the cradle of Western civilization.
 The mythology refers to a pantheon of gods led by Zeus, god of the sky, and stories of adventures and battles.
-In this article, we'll look at 15 names out of Greek mythology that could be just right for your cat.
+In this article, we'll look at 15 names out of Greek mythology that could be just right for your cat or kitten.

 Aphrodite is the goddess of love, fertility, and beauty.
 She is the daughter of Zeus.
 Her quarrel with Athena and Hera was said to have started the Trojan War.
 Aphrodite is often considered the idealization of beauty come to life.

 This name might work well for a physically gorgeous cat.
 However, it could work just as well for a female cat with a beautiful soul or maybe even better for a kitty inclined to jealous fits!

 Apollo has one of the most prolific resumes in mythology.
 He is the god of the sun, music, prophecy, truth, healing, light, poetry, plague, and more!
 Apollo is the son of Zeus.
 His twin sister is Artemis, the huntress.
 Apollo is also the leader of the nine muses.

 Apollo has a diverse portfolio, so this name could work well for most male cats.
 Due to Apollo’s musical proclivities, it might work particularly well for a kitty that likes to yowl!